-Phishing is very easy and considered as n00b technique but it is one of the most effective techniques to hack social media accounts.
-There is 50-50 chance for a hacker to get victims password using Phishing if your victim is not aware of basic internet terminologies.
+Phishing is very easy and considered an n00b technique but it is one of the most effective techniques to hack social media accounts.
+There is a 50-50 chance for a hacker to get a victim’s password using Phishing if your victim is not aware of basic internet terminologies.
 There are various ways of carrying out a phishing attack.
-The most common one is where a hacker creates a replica of a login page which looks like the real social media page.
+The most common one is where a hacker creates a replica of a login page that looks like the real social media page.
 The victim will then think it’s the usual login

-The most common Phishing to create a duplicate of a login page which looks like the real login page.
-The victim thinks it’s the usual social login page so he enters his login details in phishing page.
-Once the victim is logged in through the fake page, the email address and password are stored in a text file or in hacker’s database.
+The most common Phishing is to create a duplicate of a login page that looks like the real login page.
+The victim thinks it’s the usual social login page so he enters his login details into the phishing page.
+Once the victim is logged in through the fake page, the email address and password are stored in a text file or in the hacker’s database.

-- Never login your social media account on other devices.
+- Never log in to your social media account on other devices.

 - Use Modern web browsers that identify the phishing page.